buttercoin/slate/source/includes/_authentication.md

 > The client will automatically sign your requests with the proper headers.

-The Buttercoin API provides one publicly accessible endpoint to get the current ticker price and another to view the current exchange order book.
+The Buttercoin API provides one publicly accessible endpoint to get the current ticker price and another to view the current order book.
 All other API calls require a valid API Access Key and secure authentication.

 <aside class="warning">
 You must always keep your API Keys secure to make sure no one can access your account.
 If you think a key might be compromised, simply revoke your API key [here](https://www.buttercoin.com/#/api).